 Preflop Analysis

 Calling is a viable option only when you know for certain that the UTG+1 player is overly tight.
-Against everyone else, you should three-bet with the vast majority of your best hands for value.
+Against everyone else, you should three-bet with the vast majority of your best starting hands for value.
 While you are somewhat deep stacked, 3,800 is too large of a bet from in position, making 3,200 the best size.

-Action: You three-bet to 3,200 and only the initial raiser calls.
-The flop comes J♣-10♥-2♣ and your opponent checks.
+Action: You three-bet to 3,200, and only the initial raiser calls.
+The flop comes J♣-10♥-2,♣ and your opponent checks.

 Playing Pocket Queens As An Overpair